-George Mackarness is a member of the Investments team, providing investment support for New Forests’ activities in the Australia-New Zealand region.
+George Mackarness leads investment transactions including acquisitions and has an established track record for leading high-quality investments in the Australia-New Zealand region.
 He provides investment origination, transaction management and structuring, acquisition due diligence coordination, negotiation of transaction documentation, and development of reporting through to New Forests’ regional Investment Committee, as well as its clients.
 George joined New Forests in 2015 and has a Bachelor of Science (Forest Science) and a Bachelor of Commerce, majoring in Finance, from the Australian National University in Canberra.

 Phil Mason is an experienced forester responsible for the operational management of assets in Australia, with primary responsibility for the New Forests’ first Australia New Zealand Forest Fund, which consists of approximately AUD 3 billion of assets comprising approximately 120,000 hectares of hardwood plantations, 85,000 hectares of softwood plantations, and softwood sawmilling assets.
 Phil’s forestry career includes more than 20 years’ experience in operational forestry and consulting with diverse experience throughout Australia, the Pacific, Asia, and South Africa.
-Phil has a Bachelor of Science – Forestry from the Australian National University and an MBA from the University of Western Australia and is a graduate member of the Australian Institute of Company Directors.
+Phil has a Bachelor of Science in Forestry from the Australian National University, a Master of Business Administration from the University of Western Australia and is a graduate member of the Australian Institute of Company Directors.

 Maria Nally leads New Forests’ Australia-New Zealand (ANZ) Investment Analytics team, which conducts financial and forestry modelling and analysis related to New Forests’ investments.
 Maria oversees the quantitative analysis of forestry assets in acquisition and works with the operational teams once assets are acquired.
 Before joining New Forests, Maria gained broad operational experience in Australia with a focus on hardwood estate management having held roles as an operations forester in Tasmania and South Australia.
 Maria has a double degree in Forestry Science and Economics (1st Class Honours) from the University of Canterbury in New Zealand.

 Geoffrey Seeto oversees New Forests’ timberland investment program in Southeast Asia, with 20 years’ experience in financial services, principally in private equity in the infrastructure, natural resources, and energy sectors.
 He is an experienced investor in the Asian region, having led, originated, and executed a wide range of transactions in various regulatory regimes.
 He has completed deals in Cambodia, the Philippines, Thailand, Laos, Malaysia, Singapore, Indonesia, and China.
 Outside of Asia, he has worked in North America, Europe, and Australia.
 Geoffrey was previously at KPMG, where he was Partner, Asia Infrastructure Markets.
 Geoffrey was also formerly Managing Director and Head of Investments for the China-ASEAN Investments Fund from 2009-2014 and has held senior positions investing in infrastructure for Babcock & Brown and ABN AMRO.
 Geoffrey has a bachelor’s degree in Economics and a Master of Laws from the University of Sydney.